 In 2007 he was elected President of the newly energised European Health and Fitness Association (EHFA) and set about establishing a central office in Brussels and directing a strategic plan to make EHFA the recognised and respected Association for the fitness sector at a European level.
 After 8 years as the elected President Harm stood down in April 2015 with EHFA having changed its name to EuropeActive.
 As a highly respected businessman and linguist Harm steered the course for EHFA and EuropeActive to the point where it has developed effective policies and concepts to protect and promote fitness alongside delivering high quality events and standards to help in professionalising the sector.

 The Board of Directors and delegates of the General Assembly in 2015 had no hesitation in recognising Harm’s very significant contribution by making him an honorary member, and in wishing him good health to spend some time with his family.

 Dr. Charles M.E.
 Eugster

-As an international competitive oarsman he has won over 100 prizes.
-He rowed in Henley 1938, 1939 and 1945 and is a member of Leander B.C..
-During the last 13 years he has won gold every year in World or Euro Masters Rowing Regattas.
+As an international competitive oarsman he won over 100 prizes.
+He rowed in Henley 1938, 1939 and 1945 and is a member of Leander B.C.
+During his last 13 years of competition he won gold every year in World or Euro Masters Rowing Regattas.
 In Vienna 2009 he was honoured with a trophy by the FIFA as the first oarsman ever to have competed in a World Masters Regatta at the age of 90.

-In the field of general fitness he is Strenflex World Champion 2008 and Swiss Champion 2009.
+In the field of general fitness he was Strenflex World Champion 2008 and Swiss Champion 2009.